authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 If the original email message had a DKIM signature, it has already been evaluated.
 Removing the BIMI-Location header at this point should not break the signature since it should not be included within it per this spec.

-Construct BIMI-Location URI(s)
+Construct BIMI-Location URI
 ---------------

-The l= value of the BIMI-Location header is a comma separated list of URIs to Indicators the MTA believes are most applicable to its MUAs.
-From the options provided by the Assertion Record, MTAs SHOULD choose the Indicators to include based on Receiver policy for optimal performance, safety, and user experience.
+The l= value of the BIMI-Location header is the URI of the Indicator specified in the BIMI record.

-MTAs MAY add as many comma separated URIs to the l= tag in the BIMI-Location header as they wish, MUAs MUST support at least 2 location URIs in the header, and MAY support more.

 Set appropriate flags on the mail store {#mail-stores}
 ----------------------------------